TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * **Block breaker**: A more advanced stone breaker!
 Allows breaking almost any block right in front of the machine.
 Use it wisely.
 * **Color extractor**: Allows to retrieve dye colors from processing blocks, such as recycling sand block to get yellow dye.

-All machines are based on the Tech Reborn API and thus fully compatible with their power delivery and item mechanics.
+All machines are based on the Tech Reborn [API](https://github.com/TechReborn/RebornCore) and thus fully compatible with the power and item mechanics.

 # Part of the RedDragon mod pack
 Feel free to check our companion mods that are designed to work closely together: